FruitPLayz/ProjectX/README.md

 # ProjectX
 A cheat targeted at Fortnite, or rather it's engine UE4.

 No further support will be provided with this project.
-This is a ugly PoC that was sold to a money hungry paster.
+This is a ugly PoC that was sold to a paster that was reselling it.

 # Information / Features